 10. Unusual Mouth Sores

-Steps to manage mouth sores:
+How to manage recurring mouth sores:

 12. Chronic Neck or Jaw Pain

-- Practice relaxation techniques to ease tension
+- Practice daily relaxation techniques (diaphragmatic breathing, progressive muscle relaxation) to reduce jaw tension

 Chronic Neck or Jaw Pain